-To Develop Options for Improving the Efficient and Effective Deployment of our Emergency Response Resources to Flexibly Meet Current and Future Risks and Demands
+To Develop Options for Improving the Efficient Deployment of our Emergency Response Resources to Flexibly Meet Current and Future Risks and Demands

-- use the outcomes from the Independent Review of the strategic collaborative options with CDDFRS to inform the nature of our future provision of Fire Control call handling and mobilising services (SSC37) (Yrs 1,2,3,4) - continue to develop our digital monitoring system to gain a better understanding of operational firefighter capacity and productivity (SSC41) (yrs 1.2.3.4) - use the outcomes from the Independent Emergency Response Deployment Review to develop options for improving the efficiency and effectiveness of our emergency response cover to meet current and future risks and demands (SSC38) (Yrs 1,2,3,4) - use the outcomes from our On-call Review to increase the availability of our on-call fire engines (SSC39) (Yrs 1,2,3,4) - review our 'Flexible Duty Officer' duty system to ensure that we maintain an effective and efficient incident command provision (SSC40) (Yrs 1,2)
+- use the outcomes from the Independent Review of the strategic collaborative options with CDDFRS to inform the nature of our future provision of Fire Control call handling and mobilising services - continue to develop our digital monitoring system to gain a better understanding of operational firefighter capacity and productivity - use the outcomes from the Independent Emergency Response Deployment Review to develop options for improving the efficiency and effectiveness of our emergency response cover to meet current and future risks and demands - use the outcomes from our On-call Review to increase the availability of our on-call fire engines.

-To Be 'Better Together' - Working in Partnership
+To Be 'Better Together - Working in Partnership'

-- continue to pursue opportunities to collaborate with other organisations in order to improve outcomes and value for money for the people within our communities; as new opportunities arise we will include specific actions within our Community Risk Management, People and Resources Plans as necessary (core work). - finalise the implementation of our new governance framework to ensure partnerships are managed and reviewed to evidence that community and service outcomes are 'Better by Working Together' (ESR1) (Yrs 1, 2)
+- continue to pursue opportunities to collaborate with other organisations in order to improve outcomes and value for money for the people within our communities - finalise the implementation of our new governance framework to ensure partnerships are managed and reviewed to evidence that community and service outcomes are 'Better by Working Together'.